google/applied-machine-learning-intensive/v2/xx_misc/activation_functions/slides.md

 <!--
 There is another linear activation function that turns out to be quite useful, the Rectified Lienar Unit (ReLU).

-ReLU simply returns the input value unless that value is less than zero.
-In that case it returns zero.
+If the input value is positive or zero, then ReLU acts like the identity function.
+If the input value is negative, then ReLU returns zero.

 This is also a quite simple activation, but it turns out to be quite useful in practice.
 Many powerful neural networks utilize ReLU activation, at least in part.
 It has the advantage of making training very fast; however, nodes using ReLU do run the risk of "dying" during the training process.
-The nodes die when they get to a state were they always produce a zero output.
+The nodes die when they get to a state where they always produce a zero output.
+Think of this as neurons that can no longer fire, so we have lost the benefit of having them in the model to begin with.

 Let's also think about the use of a ReLU node in a network.
 If the output layer consists of ReLU values, then the output of the network will be from 0 to infinity.